 The Poverty Premium and Population Penalty

 This “population penalty” in spending suggests that the unequal distribution of power in the federal government that favors small states is being leveraged to provide surplus economic transfers to small states.
-Metropolitan New York has around 21 million people, and is represented by six Senators and a few dozen House members.
-The union’s 16 lowest popluation states4 also amount to about 21 million people, but are represented by 32 Senators and many more Representatives.
-This structural disavantage in power over federal government decisions is translated into economic transfers.
+Metropolitan New York has around 21 million people and is represented by six Senators and a few dozen House members.
+The union’s 16 lowest population states4 also amount to about 21 million people but are represented by 32 Senators and many more Representatives.
+This structural disadvantage in power over federal government decisions is translated into economic transfers.

 Photo Credit.
 Cary, William De La Montagne, Artist.
 Emigrants to the West / W.M.
 Cary.
 The United States, ca. 1880.
 [Published 1881] Photograph. https://www.loc.gov/item/92505911/.